 Most areas in the Basin are easily accessible, and climbers are welcome.

-Flock Hill and Dry Valley are only accessible via foot from the farm gate at Parapet Rock.
+Flock Hill and Dry Valley are only accessible via foot from gravel pit south of Parapet Rock.
 Please do not enter from Cave Sream Reserve.
 These fields no longer require special permission before visiting, but please read the Safety Notice and follow instructions/guidelines.

 Altitude of the bouldering areas range between 700-900m.